ktranfullerton2000/GitHubVN/README.md

 - There will also be general issues that apply to the game as a whole.
 Resources for these individual issues will be provided in the issue listing.
 - If you have any ideas for an issue feel free to make a suggestions and I'll see if I can set up an issues listing for it!
 - If you run into any issues at all, please let me know!
 I'd be happy to look that the problem with you.

+## Coding Standards
+- Please add code to the designated areas when editing routes
+	- General issues do not need to follow this rule.
+- This project is done using python code within Ren'Py files.

 ## Happy Coding!